hohilwik/Shell/README.md

 	 create <name_for_the_Assignment_folder>
 	 ```
 	Eg: 'create Assignment' will store the assignment files into a folder called 'Assignment'.

+	\**Note: if the use command has already been used then even if the \<Assignment\> parameter is not passed, it will be passed by default.*

 * **update \<assignment\>** :   Updates the assignment folder with the new assignment files.
 Deletes old files and replaces them with the new ones.